Darkxell/PMDMMO/doc/communication.md

 This payload is sent when the player finishes a dungeon exploration.
 Allows the server to modify the database Player in consequence.

+■ GETMISSIONS

+{"action":"getmissions"}

+This payload is sent when the client wants to be notified shortly about all the missions available at the moment.

 # 4 - List of server -> client payloads

 ■ MESSAGE (This is a payload from to the chat endpoint)